 Dubrovnik, Croatia is a sight to behold.
 Nicknamed ‘The Pearl of the Adriatic,’ the old walled city is perfectly perched along the teal waters of the Adriatic Sea at the base of Mount Srd.
-While navigating the cobblestone streets and taking in the historic sights within the protected city center is a must, seeing the city from afar is even more spectacular.
+While navigating the cobblestone streets and taking in the historic sights within the protected city center is a must, seeing the city from afar can be even more spectacular.
 Visitors can find the best city views – and snap iconic Dubrovnik pictures – using our list of recommended Dubrovnik viewpoints.

 The Best Dubrovnik Viewpoints

-We include everything you need to know about where to go in Dubrovnik for the best views and photos!
-In addition to the information about each spot, we include details on where to get the best photos, how to get there – and even include a helpful map at the end of the post.
+We include everything you need to know about where to go in Dubrovnik, Croatia for the best views and photos!
+In addition to the information about each spot, we include details on where to get the best photos, how to get there – and even include a helpful Dubrovnik map at the end of the post.

-Bookmark, Pin or Save this post so you can easily access it on your trip!
+Bookmark, Pin or Save this post so you can easily access it on your Dubrovnik Trip!

 #1 Walls of Dubrovnik Scenic Outlooks

 The Dubrovnik City Walls are the top attraction – and it’s easy to see why!
-The elevated Dubrovnik Wall Walk offers incredible, up-close views of the historic city.
-Visitors can climb into towers, peer down the length of the Stradun from above and look over the orange tiled rooftops of the historic city.
+The elevated Dubrovnik Wall Walk offers incredible, up-close views of the gorgeous city.
+Visitors can climb into towers, peer down the length of the Stradun from above and look over the orange tiled rooftops of historic Dubrovnik.